Please update your browser

 Now that you have an animated setting

-Click the “boat” sprite, and click the costumes tab.
+Click the boat sprite and click the Costumes tab.

 There are four costumes here that you can choose from.